 Visibility into Agent Behavior

-- Tool Call Tracking: Monitor every MCP tool invocation, bash command, and file operation from all coding agents
+- Tool Call Tracking: Monitor every MCP tool invocation, bash command, and file operation from coding agents

 - MCP Inventory: Complete visibility into installed MCPs, their permissions, and usage patterns across teams